 No History course taken on a pass/fail basis or in which a grade below C- has been earned may count toward the minor.

 "History" courses taken outside the History Department [e.g., Econ.
 306, 361, 362; Journalism 320; Phil.
 320, 321; Sport Mgt.
 202] do not count under Rule 2 above.

 Departmental Honors (DH) is an Advanced Scholarship track of Commonwealth Honors College (CHC).
 Students may complete DH as part of the full CHC curriculum, which includes Honors General Studies, or they may complete DH alone.
 All DH students are members of CHC.

 History honors course, any level

 History 499Y, Honors Research

-For advice on your program, contact Sigrid Schmalzer, the Departmental Honors Coordinator.
-The Commonwealth College website also has useful information.
+For more information about History Departmental Honors, contact Jennifer Fronc, Honors Program Director, or visit the Departmental Honors page.
+The Commonwealth College Web site also has useful information.
 Please see the Course guide for descriptions.
 If you would like to arrange an Honors Colloquium or Honors Independent Study in conjunction with another course, speak with the professor who is teaching that course.